 - Depressants that affect the central nervous system (alcohol, benzodiazepines, prescription sleeping medications) can decrease anxiety, sleeplessness, elevate mood, increase sociability and escape reality.

 - Opioid drugs (heroin, fentanyl, morphine, Vicodin, OxyContin) relieve symptoms of pain, depression and reduces anxiety.

-Again, consistent self medicating can lead to an addiction.
+Again, consistent self-medicating can lead to an addiction.
 At its worst, it can cause an overdose and can exacerbate mental illness which in turn can lead to suicidal ideation.
-It is indeed a slippery slope once someone starts using substances to mask symptoms of a mental illness.
+It is indeed a slippery slope once someone starts using substances to mask symptoms of mental illness.